 Registered nurses and certified medical assistants

-Sindecuse Nursing and Certified Medical Assistant staff serve the students, faculty and staff of Western Michigan University in diverse ways.
+Sindecuse staff serve Western Michigan University in diverse ways.
 Many of our registered nurse staff are certified in college health.
-Nursing services include international travel consultation, immunizations, allergy injections, pregnancy testing, triage services, tobacco cessation, EKGs, drug screening, TB screening, lice checks, suture removal, ear lavage, blood pressure checks and outreach immunization clinics.
+Nursing services include international travel consultation, immunizations, allergy injections, pregnancy testing, tobacco cessation, EKGs, drug screening, suture removal, ear lavage and blood pressure checks.